karimknaebel/surge/README.md

 Launch the local demo app:

 ```
-uv run --extra app surge-app
+uv run surge-app
 ```

-The app lets you upload an image, adjust the token budget and mesh cleanup, view the reconstructed mesh, and download the generated maps and geometry.
+The app lets you upload an image, adjust the token budget and mesh cleanup settings, view the reconstructed mesh, and download the generated maps and geometry.

 ### Output Conventions